L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/4. Practical Test 30%/Practical_Test_2/README.md

 PS C:\Users\zymm>
 ```

+You can see **A WHOLE LOT** of information about the tools, this will come in handy for other purposes

+---

 Next open up you search bar, and search `Environment Variables` and open it

 After that, try finding `User Variable` find `Path` and click Edit, click new to add a new path, and paste the path for the `uncompyle6` and `PyInstxtractor-ng`, and finally click `OK` to save,

-This will allow you to run both of em from anywhere premenatly, just be sure to get the path right
+This will allow you to run both of em from anywhere premenatly, just be sure to get the path right, because we want *Jalan yang Lurus dan Benar* 🤣

-So heres quick n' easy to follow:
+So heres quick n' easy to follow (with some pic for easier navigation):

 - Search Enviroment Variable